What is it all about?

 These black lines represent a physical separation between the various small cubes, which allow the player to rotate each row of small dice independently of each other, in order to place these small cubes in the desired color combination on the six pages of the cube.
 Such a physical separation is necessary in order to be able to rotate the different rows of small cubes vertically and horizontally using a mechanism inside the cube.
 Without such a physical separation, the cube would be nothing more than a fixed block that would not contain a single element that could be moved independently.

-As regards the essential feature of the shape of the cube as a whole, the General Court agrees with the
+As regards the essential characteristic of the shape of the cube as a whole, the General Court shares EUIPO’s

-EUIPO’s view that the shape of the cube is inseparable from, on the one hand, the grid structure, which consists of black lines that intersect on each side of the cube and divide each side into nine small cubes of the same size, divided into three rows of three and, on the other hand, the function of the concrete commodity, which consists in the series of small cubes being rotated horizontally and vertically.
+view that the shape of the cube is inseparable from, first, the grid structure, consisting of black lines crossing on each side of the cube and dividing each of those sides into nine small cubes of the same size, arranged in three rows of three, and, second, the function of the specific product, which consists in the fact that the rows of small cubes can be rotated horizontally and vertically.
 In the light of those elements, the shape of the product may be only that of a cube, that is to say, a regular hexahedron.

 In conclusion, therefore,